Article

 [math]P_{\text{Hoyle}} = \frac{1}{10^{40{,}000}}[/math]

-This number is still devastating, but it is orders of magnitude more optimistic than the LUCA-based calculation, because Hoyle considered only 2,000 enzymes of a minimal cell and excluded the complexity of modern proteins, alternative splicing, epigenetics, and three-dimensional chromatin architecture.
-Even Hoyle, who delivered the most optimistic serious calculation available, arrives at a number that exceeds the universe by forty thousand orders of magnitude.
+This number is still devastating, but it is orders of magnitude more optimistic than the LUCA-based calculation, because Hoyle considered only 2,000 enzymes of a minimal cell and excluded the complexity of modern proteins, alternative splicing, epigenetics, and 3-dimensional chromatin architecture.
+Even Hoyle, who delivered the most optimistic serious calculation available, arrives at a number that exceeds the universe by 40,000 orders of magnitude.
+That margin of 40,000 full orders of magnitude resists every comparative measure available to human experience.

 To put that in pictures: imagine the entire observable universe with all its [math]10^{80}[/math] atoms is a single atom in a larger universe.
 This larger universe contains another [math]10^{80}[/math] such atoms.
-We are now at [math]10^{160}[/math].
-We do this five hundred times in a row.
+At this step we have arrived at [math]10^{160}[/math] total atoms.
+We do this 500 times in a row.

-Five hundred nested universes-of-universes-of-universes.
-That is Hoyle’s number.
+The result is 500 nested universes-of-universes-of-universes stacked in succession.
+That staggering construct is what has become known as Hoyle’s number.
 That is the probability that a self-declared atheist calculated, because he made the mathematics honestly and refused to flinch from the consequence.

 My thesis, which requires no further discussion